Halland: 800–1645 AD

-According to information from a trader travelling from Skiringssal, close to the Oslofjord to Hedeby in the 870s it can be concluded that Halland was a Danish area at that time.
+According to the account of Ohthere of Hålogaland, who traveled from Skiringssal, close to the Oslofjord to Hedeby in the 870s, it can be concluded that Halland was a Danish area at that time.
 It would stay so for most of recorded history.

 Iron extraction is known to have taken place in Hishult and Tvååker/Sibbarp during the Iron Age.

 As part of the Scanian lands (then part of the Kingdom of Denmark) Halland came under the Scanian Law and participated in the Scanian Thing, one of three Things electing the Danish king.
 Local assemblies took place in Getinge.

 Halland was the scene of considerable military action from the 13th century and on as Sweden, Denmark and to some degree Norway fought for supremacy in Scandinavia.
 The many wars made the province poor.
 Not only were material damages caused by military action, but the social impact of the fighting was devastating; people lacked the motivation to invest in their land and properties as it was likely to be destroyed anyway.

 The county was the site of combat and plunder three times during the 13th Century: in 1256 Haakon IV of Norway invaded, followed by Magnus III of Sweden in 1277 and Eric VI of Denmark in 1294.
 The county came to be split in two parts for the next century, with the river Ätran forming a boundary.
 The lords of the two parts succeeded each other in a high tempo.

 As the Kalmar Union was formed, Halland came for a brief period of time to be centrally located.
 According to the union treaty, the king was to be elected in Halmstad.

 During the rebellion of Engelbrekt in 1434 the fortress in Falkenberg was burnt down and two years later Lagaholm was captured by the Swedes.
 The Swedo-Danish struggles in the early 16th century came to affect the province as well, as in 1519 when the border regions were sacked by the Swedes as a vengeance for similar Danish action in Västergötland.

 The Danish civil war called the Count's Feud in 1534–1536, the Northern Seven Years' War between Denmark-Norway and Sweden in 1563–1570 and the Kalmar War between Denmark-Norway and Sweden in 1611–1613 all affected Halland.
 One of the major battles of the Northern Seven Years' War, the battle of Axtorna, took place in Halland.